 – Ambassador A. K. Chowdhury, Former UN Under-Secretary-General & High Representative and former head of UNICEF

-Peace Day provides a powerful and inspiring opportunity to engage children and youth in diverse activities related to envisioning peace, developing global awareness, and making a positive difference in their world.
+Peace Day provides a powerful and inspiring opportunity to engage children and youth in diverse activities related to peace, unity and making a positive difference in their world.
+Meaningful involvement can help set a tone of respect and unity early in the academic year.

-IN CHICAGO…Chicago Public Schools have been involved in Peace Day since 2008!
-READ THE 2014 LETTER OF SUPPORT from Build the Peace, and CLICK HERE to look at CHICAGO PUBLIC SCHOOLS Peace Day activities.
+CHICAGO Public Schools have been involved in Peace Day since 2008!
+Read the 2014 LETTER OF SUPPORT from Chicago’s Peace Day initiative, Build the Peace, and CLICK HERE to look at CHICAGO PUBLIC SCHOOL Peace Day activities.

 PEACE EDUCATION ACTIVITIES, CURRICULA AND RESOURCES